srobo/website/covid-19.md

 ## The Competition

-Following guidance from the UK government and the University of Reading, we are postponing Student Robotics 2020 from the original date in April, until the **weekend of the 4th July** (Subject to change).
+Following guidance from the UK government and the University of Reading, we are postponing Student Robotics 2020 from the original date in April, until the **weekend of the 4th July** (subject to change).

 We are considering a virtual competition, and are exploring possibilities of how this could work.